MDAnalysis/MDAKits/docs/source/add.rst

 .. note::
-   The `MDAKit registry`_ is still in its infancy, we expect that the way in which MDAKits are added, and the type of information required, may change over time.
+   The `MDAKit registry`_ is still in its initial stages.
+We expect that the way in which MDAKits are added, and the type of information required, may change over time.
 Please reach out via the `issue tracker`_ if you have any questions.